Doug Collins (politician): Nomination and confirmation

 On November 14, 2024, President-elect Donald Trump announced his nomination of Collins to serve as U.S. Secretary of Veterans Affairs in the second Trump administration.
 Collins' nomination was endorsed by the Wounded Warrior Project, AMVETS, Blinded Veterans Association, Military-Veterans Advocacy, National Defense Committee, Burn Pits 360, Wounded Paw Project, Mission Roll Call, Armed Forces Retirees Association, Heroes Athletic Association, Mission: POW/MIA, Jewish War Veterans of the USA, 75th Ranger Regiment Association, Military Order of the Purple Heart, America’s Warrior Partnership, and The Enlisted Association and the Stronghold Freedom Foundation.

 Collins appeared before the U.S. Senate Committee on Veterans' Affairs on January 21, 2025.
 The committee advanced Collins' nomination in a 18–1 vote on January 23, 2025.
 On February 4, 2025, the United States Senate confirmed Collins by a 77–23 vote.

 Tenure

 On February 5, 2025, Collins was sworn into office by U.S. Supreme Court justice Clarence Thomas as the 12th Secretary of Veterans Affairs.

 On March 4, 2025, Collins served as the "designated survivor" during President Trump's address to a joint session of Congress.
+He again served as the designated survivor during the 2026 State of the Union Address.

 On March 5, 2025, Collins announced 72,000 jobs (15% of department employees nationwide) would be terminated from the department.
 Collins stated that healthcare and other critical workers under the department would not be affected by the layoffs.